castein105/105-Unit-3/README.md

   * Visualization 1.jpg
   * Visualization 2.jpg

-## Visual Comparisons of Health Care Proffesionals in New Jersey and North Carolina
+## Visual Comparisons of Health Care Proffesionals

 ### Bar Graph Visualization
 This visualization shows the number of primary care providers, mental health providers, and dentists in North Carolina and New Jersey.
 This visualization was created using the "NC_NJ_subset."